gdcho/FlowCV/README.md

 ## How it works

-1. Open a job posting on LinkedIn or Indeed
+1. Open a job posting on LinkedIn (URL must contain `currentJobId`)
 2. Click the FlowCV popup icon → **Capture Job**
 3. Open your resume on Overleaf
 4. Click the FlowCV sidebar toggle button (right edge of the editor)